atlassian-archive/dataschool/dataschool/_chapters/data-governance/what-warehouse-to-use.md

 #### Cons

 Postgres is a straightforward, flexible solution that’s different from Snowflake, Redshift, and BigQuery because it is a row-oriented database more suited for processing transactional data over analytical queries.
 It’s a single database connection not architected for parallel processing, so it generally doesn’t perform as well if you have a data volume of over 1 TB.
-Consequently, Postgres is great as a database, but is not a a good choice for a Data Lake if you have a high volume of data (>1TB).
+Consequently, Postgres is great as a database, but is not a good choice for a Data Lake if you have a high volume of data (>1TB).

 ### Recommendation